-

 What is AIxBio?

 AI is transforming biology faster than biosecurity can keep up.
-Open-weight protein design models like Evo2 (40B parameters, trained on 128,000+ genomes) and tools like RFdiffusion are making it possible to design novel biological sequences with less expertise than ever before.
+Open-weight biological foundation models like Evo2 (a DNA language model, 40B parameters, trained on 128,000+ genomes) and protein design tools like RFdiffusion are making it possible to design novel biological sequences with less expertise than ever before.
 At the same time, benchtop DNA synthesizers are approaching the capability to print virus-length sequences (expected within 2-5 years), and current screening infrastructure covers only a fraction of global synthesis capacity.

 On the defensive side, pathogen-agnostic metagenomic surveillance is finally becoming practical.
 Wastewater monitoring can detect outbreaks weeks before hospitals see cases.
 AI anomaly detection could identify engineered pathogens in sequencing data.
 But most of these tools are siloed, under-resourced, or still in the research phase.
 The field needs builders.